Dominic-Miller/Stock-Market-Trading-Bot/README.md

 # ML-Trading-Bot
 This is a repository consisting of code and documentation for a trading bot using Python that can be used to simulate profits from day trading with a ML algorithm.

-The idea behind this project is to develop a web application where users can go in and create their own portfolio of stocks from a handful of available options to be traded by a ML bot.
-The bot will track 1 minute tickers of the stock data and day trade based on the assumption a stock will always fall back to its mean price
+The "Stock Market Trading Bot" is a web application designed to empower users with the ability to create and manage personalized stock portfolios.
+Utilizing machine learning algorithms, the bot continually monitors one-minute stock price data, executing day trading strategies based on the assumption that stock prices will regress to their mean values when deviating significantly.
+Additionally, the system conducts simulations over the past year's data to provide users with insights into potential earnings.
+To implement this trading bot, we have developed a SVM Model (Support Vector Machine).
+SVM is a popular and effective machine learning algorithm for both classification and regression.
+The idea of SVM is to construct a hyperplane   to seperate the two classes of data with the gap being as wide as possible.
+Beyond portfolio management and algorithmic trading, the web application delivers real-time market data and stock-related news.
+The project's motivation stems from the desire to simulate real-time financial markets, offering users valuable insights into stock changes and visual representations of market fluctuations.
-(if a stock deviates too much from its mean buy/sell that stock).
-Run a simulation on this data and portfolio contents over the previous year and see what the earnings would have looked like.
+The automated trading capabilities save time and enable the implementation of intricate trading strategies.
+Operating around the clock, the bot executes trades when users are unavailable and offers the ability to backtest trading strategies with historical data while mitigating irrational trading decisions influenced by emotions.
+It will provide a clear and intuitive dashboard that shows users the overview of the portfolio's performance, recent trades, and market trends presenting data in an easily digestable form.